Call Center Workforce Management Guide

 Scheduling for a multi-site contact center.

-Agents are not at their most useful when waiting idly by the phone.
-Neither are they at their most productive when stressed or over-worked.
-Stress and boredom – the consequences of over-work and under-work – are the two primary reasons given for agents abandoning ship.
+Stress and boredom – the consequences of over-work and under-work – are the two primary reasons given for agent attrition.
 In fact, agent absenteeism is running rampant (around nine percent) across industries and is increasing.
-Attrition is reaching alarming rates as well, and organizations are hit hard, paying a fortune to recruit and train replacements – not to mention the cost of covering losses before agents are fully competent.

 This is where an AI-fueled WFM solution comes into play, creating automated, optimized schedules that cover queues consistently and smoothly.